 ‘The pilot, to end in October, will target 1,000 randomly selected Income life insurance policyholders.
 Family members who place obituaries in The Straits Times will be informed about Lifechain.’

 WTF?
 You place an obituary and you’re contacted about Lifechain?
 Oh no, no, no. Let’s not forget the real-world folks.
-We all love our innovation but let’s step back from what we’re up to once in a while, right?
+We all love our world of insurance innovation but let’s step back from what we’re up to once in a while, right?
 There has to be a better way to PoC this.

 Back to Europe and Luko, who I’m sure were ‘another Neos’ just a year or two ago, has partnered up with Munich Re to launch its AI driven satellite imagery home insurance.
 It’s a super interesting proposition – you enter your address, select your plot, and the satellite image instantly appears detecting a bunch of variables (roof type, pool, etc).